re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Module_Test_2.0.md

 # Test 2: Cootes Walk-around Test
 ## Test Procedure
 * Do the Nodes and Gateways need to use the same antenna??? (same frequnecy but I don't think need be the same type)

 The Gateway will be set up at a static location, preferably at a location higher than where the nodes will be.
 Two nodes will be taken on a walk around cootes.
 One will use the DIY Helical antenna, the other will use a more heavy duty antenna (one that a Gateway may use).
-The antennas to use will be determined from the previous test done.
-The nodes will aquire a GPS fix and, every 5 seconds, transmit the coordinates to the Gateway.
-The nodes will also save the coordinates on the Arduino's EEPROM.
-Upon completion, the GPS coordiante recieved by the Gateway can be compared with that of the GPS coordinates stored to see which ones were sent successfully.
-The Gatway will also save the RSSI values.
+The antennas to use will be determined from the previous test done (RSSI Test).
+The nodes will aquire a GPS fix and, every 15 seconds, transmit the coordinates to the Gateway.
+The nodes will save any coordinates that were sent unsuccessfully on the Arduino's EEPROM.
+Upon completion, the GPS coordiante recieved by the Gateway can be compared with that of the GPS coordinates stored to see at what locations the transmission failed.

-The Gateway will save the received data and RSSI values to the EEPROM also.
-SOmeone watching over the Gateway can report if data has stopped being received.
+The Gateway will save the received data and RSSI values to the EEPROM.
+Someone watching over the Gateway can report if data has stopped being received.

+## Node Setup
+### General

+* LoRa MESH Module Connected to Arduino Nano
+* Arduino Code -> found in 'Ryan Tyrrell19/Code/MESH_and_Antenna_Test/MESH_and_Antenna_Test_Node.ino'
+* LoRa MESH communicates with Arduino via AltSoftSerial
+* GPS communicates with Arduino via HardwareSerial
+* Debugging is done via SoftwareSerial using Putty (an adapter must be used to power the Arduino rather than the USB cord provided)

+### Pinout

+LoRa   |   Arduino
+GND    ->   GND
+VCC    ->   5V
+RX     ->   D8
+TX     ->   D8

+GPS   |   Arduino
+GND    ->   GND
+VCC    ->   5V
+RX     ->   TX
+TX     ->   RX

+PC    |   Arduino
+GND    ->   GND
+VCC    ->   5V
+RX     ->   D3
+TX     ->   D2

+## Gateway Setup
+### General

+* LoRa MESH Module Connected to Arduino Uno
+* Arduino Code -> found in 'Ryan Tyrrell19/Code/MESH_and_Antenna_Test/MESH_and_Antenna_Test_Gateway.ino'
+* LoRa MESH communicates with Arduino via AltSoftSerial
+* GPS communicates with Arduino via HardwareSerial
+* Debugging is done via SoftwareSerial using Putty (an adapter must be used to power the Arduino rather than the USB cord provided)

+### Pinout

+LoRa   |   Arduino
+GND    ->   GND
+VCC    ->   5V
+RX     ->   D8
+TX     ->   D8

+GPS   |   Arduino
+GND    ->   GND
+VCC    ->   5V
+RX     ->   TX
+TX     ->   RX

+PC    |   Arduino
+GND    ->   GND
+VCC    ->   5V
+RX     ->   D3
+TX     ->   D2

 [6]: https://lorawantester.com/2019/01/09/5-simple-rules-to-guarantee-a-successful-lorawan-coverage-test/